dovecot/documentation/docs/core/config/time_sync.md

 # Time Synchronization

-Dovecot relies on accurate time on syncrhonization the local system.
+Dovecot relies on accurate time on synchronization the local system.

 There are two choices for synchronizing your clock: